 Arsenic adsorption on clay, metal oxides of iron and aluminum and organic matter is generally the most common process for As solid phase formation.10, 11 It is well reported that oxides and hydroxides of iron and aluminum are major constituents which controls As adsorption in soils.12, 13 Calcite possibly have role in the retention and solubility of arsenic in carbonate rich environment.
 Phosphate, organic matter and clay contents are the two important soil factors significantly affect the adsorption of As in soils.14, 15

-Arsenate and arsenite adsorption studies used variety of adsorbents such as metal oxides, clays and soils.
-Studies was conducted on arsenate and arsenite adsorption by amorphous iron and aluminum oxides, and clay minerals i.e. kaolinite and montmorillonite.16 For modeling arsenate and arsenite adsorption most widely used analytical isotherms are Langmuir isotherm17 and Freundlich isotherms.18 Studies on arsenic adsorption in relation with lithology and development are scarce.
-We hypothesized that adsorption behavior of arsenite and arsenate may vary with soil lithology and within a same lithology parent material, soil development controls the arsenic forms adsorption.
+Arsenate and As(III) adsorption studies used variety of adsorbents such as metal oxides, clays and soils.
+Studies was conducted on As(V) and As(III) adsorption by amorphous iron and aluminum oxides, and clay minerals i.e. kaolinite and montmorillonite.16 For modeling As(V) and As(III) adsorption most widely used analytical isotherms are Langmuir isotherm17 and Freundlich isotherms.18 Studies on arsenic adsorption in relation with lithology and development are scarce.
+We hypothesized that adsorption behavior of As(V) and As(III) may vary with soil lithology and within a same lithology parent material, soil development controls the arsenic forms adsorption.
 We sampled two parent materials at genetic horizon level, and we selected two soils in each parent material.
-The objectives of the study were to evaluate the adsorption behavior of arsenate and arsenite of different parent materials soils and effect of soil properties on arsenate and arsenite adsorption.
+The objectives of the study were to evaluate the adsorption behavior of As(V) and As(III) of different parent materials soils and effect of soil properties on As(V) and As(III) adsorption.

 EXPERIMENTAL